- Updated March 4, 2026

 How Will I Be Paid?

-Payments are processed within 24 hours of receiving your package.
+Payments are processed within 2 business days after inspection.
 Available payment methods include ACH bank transfer, PayPal, and business check.

 Payment Options